What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 ATV Tour Cost

-In order to drive an ATV, kids must be at least 16 years old.
-Otherwise, they can ride in the UTV and have a guide drive them.
-Kids must be at least 5 years old to ride in the UTV.
+Children must be at least 16 years old to drive an ATV.
+Otherwise, they can ride in a UTV and have a guide drive them.
+Children must be at least 5 years old to ride in a UTV.

 Adults: $189